 The Department's degree program in Global Studies is designed specifically for American students who wish to develop knowledge of a second language and global affairs.
 This program is characterized by history, political science, business and economics, and foreign language study.
-Students pursuing this major may also choose from a variety of courses in related disciplines to fulfill the 15 credits of International Studies electives.
+Students pursuing this major may also choose from a variety of courses in related disciplines to fulfill the 15 credits of Global Studies electives.
 Thus, students gain considerable expertise in intercultural communications, historical patterns, ideology, and global dynamics.
 Those interested in careers in law, international relations, and international business will find that this major is of great value.
 As part of this program, students are encouraged to study abroad, either for a summer program or for one to two semesters, after the completion of their sophomore year.
-Centenary has articulation agreements with the following schools: Bath College of Higher Education; the American College in London; The Reconnaissance Japan Program at Obirlin University; Hoseo University (South Korea); World Study (Australia); Trinity Christian College (Spain).

 The Department's major in Political and Governmental Affairs provides the student with a strong foundation in the study of governments and governing procedures: what they are; how they change; and what they should be.
 It also seeks to provide the students with a fundamental knowledge of the workings of legislative, executive, and judicial bodies that are formally part of government, as well as the activities of political parties, voting behavior, and interest groups.
-Traditionally, political science has been the major of choice for those students interested in pursuing careers in government service, law, journalism, and criminal justice.
-For students interested in a teaching career, the Department recommends that they should obtain a History/Teacher of Social Studies Certification with a minor in political science.
+Traditionally called political science, this discipline has been the major of choice for those students interested in pursuing careers in government service, law, journalism, and criminal justice.
+For students interested in a teaching career, the Department recommends that they should obtain a History/Teacher of Social Studies Certification with a minor in Political and Governmental Affairs.

-The Department's major in Sociology provides students with a strong background in sociological theory and research methods, and a choice of course offerings in various specialized areas such as the family, gender studies, social work, deviance and education.
+The Department's major in Sociology provides students with a strong background in sociological theory and research methods, and a choice of course offerings in various specialized areas such as globalization, diversity studies, and contemporary issues.
 As part of the Sociology major, students have the option of developing concentrations in Criminal Justice and Human Services.
 The Sociology major also prepares students for a variety of entry-level positions in social services, public relations, research, government, urban affairs, the nonprofit sector, and gerontology, or to pursue advanced study or a professional degree.
-The program encourages students to gain firsthand experience in their field of interest through internships offered in conjunction with the Centenary Career Center.
+Students in their senior year with a minimum cumulative GPA of 2.75 or above may enroll in SOC4010, Field Work in Sociology, and gain firsthand experience in their field of interest.
+A second option for students in their junior or senior year with a minimum cumulative GPA of 2.5 or above may is the opportunity to apply for an internship offered in conjunction with the Centenary College Career Center.
+All field work and internship placements must be approved by the student's faculty advisor.

 The department's Bachelor of Social Work program prepares students for entry-level social work practice.
 The program teaches the necessary knowledge and skills needed to work with clients in a wide range of fields of practice.
 This program provides students with a structured 420-hour internship working with an agency-based Field Instructor in a social service agency during their senior year, allowing them to practice their skills with individuals, families, groups, organizations and communities.
+The Bachelor of Social Work Program is fully accredited through the Council on Social Work Education.